 11. Verify your URL.

-Follow these instructions to verify your website URL to show pinners you’re trustworthy source, boost your SEO and add brand continuity to your profile.
+Verify your website URL to show pinners you’re trustworthy source, boost your SEO and add brand continuity to your profile.
 The website verification adds a checkmark next to our URL and makes it clickable.
 This increase credibility and provides easy access to your site.

 12. Add your blog Facebook and Twitter pages to your profile.